yaaase/stylr/README.md

 * define_method
 * send

 All of these things are configurable via yml.
-See "stylr.yml" in the repo, and place it in "~/.stylr.yml"
+See "stylr.yml" in the repo.
+Whatever directory you run stylr from will look for stylr.yml.

 Checks all *.rb files in the specified directory and subdirectories, excluding _spec.rb and _test.rb